CS3398-Changelings-Aye/GigaBIte/README.md

  * Dalton Melville:
  * Nicole Runas: Continue to learn more about coding in Python and help expand the online searching functionality of the bot.
  * Sebastian Santana: Continue database research and Push more into the programming aspect.
- * Nisa Lateef: Enhancing my skills in python, and further applying them into the project, as well as expanding the bot's                     functionality.
+ * Nisa Lateef: Enhancing my skills in python, and further applying them into the project, as well as expanding the bot's                     functionality, by adding a save recipe feature for the user.
  * Wilson Benitez:

  ## Retrospective